DMZ Campaign (1969–1971): October

 On 10 October a Marine UH-1 was shot down 10 mi west-northwest of Dong Ha killing three on board.
 On 12 October at 12:25 a 3rd Marines reconnaissance unit operating 4 mi southwest of Dong ha directed artillery fire onto six PAVN killing all six.
-On 14 October at 11:00 an aerial observer received fire 12 mi northwest of the Rockpile and attacked the position with rockets killing five PAVN and destroying a bunker.
-On 15 October at 14:35 a forward observer directed artillery fire onto two PAVN 2 mi northeast of Gio Linh killing both.
+On 14 October at 11:00 an aerial observer received fire 12 mi northwest of the Rockpile and attacked the position with rockets, killing five PAVN and destroying a bunker.
+On 15 October at 14:35 a forward observer directed artillery fire onto two PAVN 2 mi northeast of Gio Linh, killing both.

-On 17 October at 13:40 a unit of the 3rd Brigade, 101st Airborne patrolling 6 mi west of the Rockpile found a munitions cache containing 317 82mm mortar rounds, 22 anti-tank mines and 125 hand grenades.
-On 21 October at 09:00 a unit of the 1st Brigade patrolling 4 mi west-southwest of Con Thien was hit by 45 mortar rounds causing minimal damage.
+On 17 October at 13:40 a unit of the 3rd Brigade, 101st Airborne patrolling 6 mi west of the Rockpile found a munitions cache containing 317 82 mm mortar rounds, 22 anti-tank mines and 125 hand grenades.
+On 21 October at 09:00 a unit of the 1st Brigade patrolling 4 mi west-southwest of Con Thien was hit by 45 mortar rounds, causing minimal damage.
 At 14:20 a unit of the 1st Brigade patrolling 3 mi south-southwest of Con Thien was attacked by fire.
-The unit returned fire supported by artillery and airstrikes killing thee PAVN.
-On 22 October at 13:30 an aerial observer received fire 4 mi north of Gio Linh and directed artillery fire onto the position killing one PAVN.
-At 15:00 a unit of the 101st Airborne received mortar fire 6 mi northwest of the Rockpile killing three, artillery and airstrikes were directed onto the firing position.
+The unit returned fire supported by artillery and airstrikes, killing three PAVN.
+On 22 October at 13:30 an aerial observer received fire 4 mi north of Gio Linh and directed artillery fire onto the position, killing one PAVN.
+At 15:00 a unit of the 101st Airborne received mortar fire 6 mi northwest of the Rockpile, killing three, artillery and airstrikes were directed onto the firing position.
 At the same time another Division unit 6 miles north-northwest of the Rockpile received mortar fire.

-On 23 October at 18:15 a forward observer saw PAVN in fortified positions 5 mi north-northwest of Gio Linh and directed naval gunfire from USS Waddell onto the position destroying a bunker and killing one PAVN.
-On 24 October at 04:30 a unit of the 1st Brigade observed PAVN soldiers near their night defensive position 6 mi northeast of the Rockpile and fired on them and directed artillery fire onto them killing five and capturing three individual and two crew-served weapons.
+On 23 October at 18:15 a forward observer saw PAVN in fortified positions 5 mi north-northwest of Gio Linh and directed naval gunfire from USS Waddell onto the position, destroying a bunker and killing one PAVN.
+On 24 October at 04:30 a unit of the 1st Brigade observed PAVN soldiers near their night defensive position 6 mi northeast of the Rockpile and fired on them and directed artillery fire onto them, killing five and capturing three individual and two crew-served weapons.